Siding Installations Services, Monticello, MN

-Siding installation and home repair doesn’t have to be scary.
-The amount of options for siding materials can intimidate homeowners, but here at Elk River Exteriors, we try to make the exterior remodeling process as simple for you as possible.
-As certified siding contractors in Zimmerman, MN, we are qualified to help you find the right materials at the right price for your budget.
+Siding installation and home repair don’t have to be scary.
+The amount of options for siding materials can often intimidate homeowners.
+Here at Elk River Exteriors, we try to make the exterior remodeling process as simple for you as possible.
+As certified siding contractors in Zimmerman, MN, and Monticello, MN, we are qualified to help you find the right materials at the right price for your budget.

 Most homeowners choose between four types of siding material: vinyl (most common), fiber cement, LP SmartSide, and steel.
 There are others of course, like wood or stucco, but those tend to have shorter lives due to rot and cracking.
 So, we will focus on the four main types.

 Vinyl is the most common type of siding for residential property.
 Usually between $3 and $7 dollars per square foot, it’s the least expensive of the four options.
 Fairly lightweight and easy to install, vinyl siding has been a go-to option for homeowners for years.
 Although it’s less expensive, the durability and quality are not as good as fiber cement, LP and steel, which are built to last.
 Over time, vinyl siding can warp and bow, crack and fade.
 It’s a good low-cost option to get started, but does not last as long and will need to repaired or replaced long before the other three.
 It’s wise to check the warranties of each brand before choosing one.

 Another drawback to vinyl is that it is petroleum based and therefore is quite flammable in the case that a house fire occurs.
 Fiber cement, LP and steel are more fire resistant due to the nature of materials.